ScilifelabDataCentre/pathogens-portal/content/english/share-data/_index.md

 ## Share data in a public repository

 Publish your COVID-19 & Pandemic Preparedness research data to make it available for the rest of the research community.
 The data should be deposited in a public repository together with descriptive metadata.
-For many biological datatypes, there are international databases that can be considered de facto standards.
+[Health-RI](https://www.health-ri.nl/) provides such a public database of COVID related datasets.
+Feel free to get in touch for help on submitting your data.

+## Overview of recommended international repositories per data type
-The [European Bioinformatics Institute (EBI)](https://www.ebi.ac.uk/) hosts many different international data repositories which should be used if appropriate.
+The [European Bioinformatics Institute (EBI)](https://www.ebi.ac.uk/) hosts many different international data repositories which could additionally be used if appropriate.

-## Overview of recommended repositories per data type

 Below are our data submission guidelines for each specific data type.
 You can also find similar recommendations per data type on [The European COVID-19 Data Portal data submission information](https://www.covid19dataportal.org/submit-data).

 * ##### Genomics & transcriptomics data